2007–08 New Jersey Devils season

 The 2007–08 New Jersey Devils season was the 34th season for the National Hockey League (NHL) franchise that was established on June 11, 1974, and 26th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
 It was the first season the team had played home games anywhere other than Continental Airlines Arena, as the Devils relocated to the newly built Prudential Center in Newark, New Jersey.
 The season was Brent Sutter's first as head coach.

 Regular season

-Under new coach Brent Sutter and many roster changes, including the departures of Brian Rafalski and Scott Gomez, the Devils began the first nine games of the season on the road while construction was being finished up at the Prudential Center.
+Under new coach Brent Sutter and many roster changes, including the departures of defenseman Brian Rafalski in free agency to his hometown Detroit Red Wings, and center Scott Gomez to the Devils arch rival New York Rangers, the Devils began the first nine games of the season on the road while construction was being finished up for the Devils new home arena, the Prudential Center.
 The team struggled in the first 19 games, going 7–10–2.
 The Devils were shut out a league-high 11 times during the regular season.
 Despite this, they still qualified for the playoffs with 99 points, placing second in the Atlantic Division and fourth in the Eastern Conference.